DeutscherBundesjugendring/epartool/README.md

 ### After Install Tasks
 Regardless of the installation method, the following tasks must be done:

+* Set up cronjobs.
+There are three ways to do it:
+    - Configure an hourly cronjob to run the script `application/cli.php cron` via CLI.
-* Configure a Cron job to send a GET request to the page `/cron/execute/key/<secret_cron_key>`. `<secret_cron_key>` is defined in `application/config/config.local.ini` and is used to prevent unauthorized users from triggering the task.
-This is not needed for development environments as the Cron jobs can be triggered by visiting the path manually.
-Setting the Cron job to trigger hourly should be enough.
+    - Configure an hourly cronjob to send a GET request to the page `/cron/execute/key/<secret_cron_key>`. `<secret_cron_key>` is defined in `cron.key` entry in`application/config/config.local.ini` and is used to prevent unauthorized users from triggering the task.
-* In case it is not possible to setup Cron job on your server, the fallback Cron system will be activated by leaving the `cron.key` setting empty.
-Fallback Cron is disabled in development.
+    - In case it is not possible to setup cronjobs on your server, the fallback cron system will be activated by leaving the `cron.key` entry in `application/config/config.local.ini` setting empty.
+This means that cronjobs might be run with some probability on every request to the site.
+This feature is disabled in development mode.

 * Copy the file `VERSION-example.txt` to `VERSION.txt` and optionally update the new file.
 The content is used to inform the users of which version of the tool they are using.